What Is NCCD?

 Need

-Need, Consultation, Adjustments, Monitoring — all four pillars must be represented before a student’s adjustment level can be confidently supported.
+Need, Consultation, Adjustments, Monitoring.
+All four pillars must be represented before a student’s adjustment level can be confidently supported.

-The 10-Week Evidence Period
+The 10-Week Window

 For a student to be included in NCCD, the school must show that reasonable adjustments have been provided for at least 10 weeks of school education in the 12 months leading up to and including Census Day.
+The 10 weeks do not need to be consecutive: evidence logged in Term 1 counts just as much as evidence logged in Term 3, provided it was real and documented when it happened.

 10-WEEK EVIDENCE WINDOW